printlaura/demand-planning-tool/README.md

 ## Features
 1. **Forecasting:**
    - Input: Product ID (ASIN), Region.
-   - Output: Sales predictions using a pre-trained LSTM model.
+   - Output: Sales predictions for the upcoming 6 months using a pre-trained LSTM model.

 2. **Data Analytics:**
    - Customizable reports based on historical data from the company's Snowflake database.